jakeepia/-HR-Employee-Analysis/README.md

 ## Data Analysis and Visualization
 ![](Images/dashboard.JPG)

-## Summary
-Through my analysis, I gained a clear understanding of the workforce composition.
-The distribution of employees across departments and job categories to identify areas of concentration was examined.
-This analysis provided insights into the organization's structure and resource allocation.

-Furthermore, I analyzed employee headcount trends over a specific period to identify patterns and changes in the workforce.
-By comparing headcount data across different timeframes, I assessed workforce growth, identified periods of expansion or downsizing, and examined the impact on the organization's overall workforce.

-Additionally, I examined the distribution of employment status, including full-time, and part-time employees to understand the organization's workforce composition and employment arrangements.

-Based on my analysis, I derived key findings and recommendations.
-These included optimizing workforce planning by aligning headcount with departmental needs, identifying areas for talent acquisition or development, and assessing the impact of workforce changes on organizational goals.

 ## Potential recommendations and insights
 1. *Gender Diversity Initiatives*:
    - *Observation*: The workforce is predominantly male (71%) with females making up 29%.